ECB's Praet warns against reading too much into low take-up of TLTROs

 The ECB balance stood around 3 trillion euros then compared with around 2 trillion now.

-"We have emphasized that the combination of measures announced between June and September will have a sizeable impact on the balance sheet," Praet said.
+"We have emphasised that the combination of measures announced between June and September will have a sizeable impact on the balance sheet," Praet said.

 He reiterated the ECB's readiness to do more should it become necessary.